Overview

 Testing

-- Use Duressโs built-in โTESTโ mode to confirm broadcast reception without executing emergency actions.
+- Use Duress’s built-in “TEST” mode to confirm broadcast reception without executing emergency actions.

-- Monitor logs (
+- Monitor logs (adb logcat) for verification.

 Troubleshooting